Child found dead in Dayton apartment

-DAYTON, Ohio (WDTN) – Dayton Police found a child dead in an apartment on North James H. McGee Boulevard Tuesday afternoon after.
+DAYTON, Ohio (WDTN) – A child was found dead in a Dayton apartment Tuesday afternoon.

 Authorities were responding to a request that they perform a wellness check, where the caller said “[she] has not been seen from in several days and now a strange smell is coming from the apartment.”